ngwnos/ui-bits/README.md

 # ui-bits

-You really shouldn't use this.
-It's public only for my own convenience.
+You probably shouldn't use this unless you're me.

 ## Install